Indonesian fishermen sue Bumble Bee and say the canned tuna giant knew of abuse in its supply chain

 The boats stayed out at sea while supply ships provided provisions and collected the catch.
 The men were strapped with debt from food bills and other fees and the threat of fines if they quit, Fryszman said.

-Bumble Bee had been warned of inhumane conditions in its supply chain over the years.
+Bumble Bee had been warned of inhumane conditions in its supply chain over the years, Fryszman said.
 In 2020, accounts of abusive conditions and forced labor prompted the U.S. to halt imports from a Taiwan-based fishing vessel that reportedly supplied the global tuna trading company that acquired Bumble Bee Seafoods that same year.
 None of these fishermen worked on that vessel.

 The lawsuit seeks compensation for their unpaid wages and abuse, Fryszman said.
 The men are also seeking systemic changes, she said.
 For example, they want companies like Bumble Bee to require in their contracts that the vessels in their supply chain bring in their catch rather than remain out at sea, and have medical care on board and Wi-Fi service for workers to get help.

-The global fishing industry has been plagued by labor abuses for years, with workers subjected to brutal treatment often with little or no pay.
-Congress approved legislation providing the agency with additional authority to crack down on forced labor in 2016 after an Associated Press investigation found that seafood caught by slaves in Southeast Asia was ending up in restaurants and markets around the United States.
+The global fishing industry has been plagued by labor abuses for years.
+Congress approved legislation providing the U.S. government with additional authority to crack down on forced labor in 2016 after an Associated Press investigation found that seafood caught by slaves in Southeast Asia was ending up in restaurants and markets around the United States.

 In 2018, Fryszman represented two Indonesian fishermen who said they were enslaved on an American fishing boat.
 They settled their lawsuit for an undisclosed amount against the vessel's California-based owner seven years after escaping and receiving special U.S. visas as victims of human trafficking.